jo288/KoKo_WebProject_FA19/documents/design-journey.md

 The website design is intended to be very user friendly and to represent the customer.
 The colors and design were chosen in specific to make reading the menu easy, to provide the customer with an aesthetic gallery, form etc. We also intended the design to reflect the restaurant's atmosphere and the food they serve and chose the background image and fonts accordingly.
 Individual dish pages can be accessed from both the menu and the galllery allowing the users to easily access the information on the menu they find interesting.

-The webiste provides direct communication between the resturant and the customer through multiple forms.
+The website provides direct communication between the resturant and the customer through multiple forms.
 A direct contact form for direct communcation for the user, and a dashboard for the resturant to view and resolve the user's responses.
 Similarly, a review form to show the resturant consumers image of the resturant, and third through a gallery to have the resturant staff show the dishes to the consumer.

 The website is designed to directly benefit the consumer through tags, reviews, and an easy menu regardless of the background of the users.
 Tags allow users who might be vegetarians or vegans to also view dishes easily.
 Korean text is incorporated for a target audience who might be familar with the language.
 And in general items are centered for all people to see equally.